SCHUFA Reform 2026: How the New NextGen Score Works

 C-634/21 (December 7, 2023)

 The ECJ ruled that SCHUFA scoring constitutes automated individual decision-making under GDPR Article 22.
-This means consumers have the right to meaningful information about the logic involved, the significance of the scoring, and the envisaged consequences.
-The ruling forced credit agencies across the EU to rethink their transparency policies.
+The court did not outlaw scoring.
+It established that consumers have the right to meaningful information about the logic involved, the significance of the scoring, and the consequences it can have.
+The ruling pushed credit agencies across the EU to rethink their transparency policies.

 C-203/22 (February 27, 2025)